CharlesLenk/scad-export/README.md

 * [Drawing](#drawing) - Supports exporting a 2D OpenSCAD project to the DXF format.
 * [Image](#images) - Supports exporting an image of a model to the PNG format.

 Clink the links to see the parameters for each type.
 Additional key/value arguments provided will be passed to OpenSCAD as variables when rendering your model.
-The [example project](https://github.com/CharlesLenk/openscad-export-example?tab=readme-ov-file#export_examplepy) exports a number of shapes with additional parameters configured to control the dimensions of the model.
+The [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#export_examplepy) exports a number of shapes with additional parameters configured to control the dimensions of the model.

 ## Running

 After configurating the export script, run it using Python.
 When first run, the configuration will attempt to load a saved config file.
 If not found, it will search for following automatically:
 * The location of OpenSCAD on your system.
 This will search the default install locations for Windows, MacOS, and Linux.
-* The root directory of the current git project, or the parent of the `openscad_export` folder if a git project is not found.
+* The root directory of the current git project, or the parent of the `scad_export` folder if a git project is not found.
 * A `.scad` file in the project root that defines each part to export.
     * The auto-detection looks specifically for files ending with the name `export map.scad`, but any name can be used if manually selecting a file.
 * A folder to export the rendered files to.